Required

 Can I get a personal loan for solar panels?

-Yes, a personal loan can generally be used for any purpose, including the purchase and installation of solar panels.
+Yes, a personal loan can generally be used for any purpose, including purchasing and installing solar panels.
 These loans typically have simple applications, competitive rates, and a variety of repayment options.
 Some may even pay out funds on the same day an application is finalized.

 Do solar loans hurt your credit?